 Jessica, Namine and I went to a running store yesterday.
 Jessica needed a pair of shoes with good arch support, physical therapist’s orders.
-And the shoes with the best arch support are running (or sports in general) shoes.
+And after reading a few posts on www.shoehero.com, we found that the shoes with the best arch support are running (or sports in general) shoes.
 My dad came along to give advice on which kind would be best.
 I wasn’t needed; only my wallet was.
 Running shoes are ‘spensive, I tell ya.
 But I digress.
 I was sitting on one of the chairs holding Namine, when she said “More!”

 “More what?”
 We had already eaten lunch (well, it was cereal, but we hadn’t gotten up until 11:50, so I classified that as lunch), and we didn’t bring any snacks, so I had no idea what she wanted more of.